Endless Forms:

 The first edition of Endless Forms, created especially for the Asombro Institute, is based on the incredible flora & fauna of the Chihuahuan Desert.
 Cards in this set feature the unique organisms and habitats found in this diverse region.
 For example, the Coyote and the American Badger can be played to the same habitat to cooperatively hunt together, and camouflaged species like the Creosote Bush Walking Stick and the Roundtail Horned Lizard can avoid such predation.

 Ready-to-play starter decks of this first edition of Endless Forms are currently being printed and sold by Asombro as a fundraiser, with all proceeds benefitting their vital mission.
-Attend one of Asombro’s Wildlife Wonders events to collect free cards and buy decks and accessories in person, or place an order online.
+Attend one of Asombro’s public events to buy decks and accessories in person, or place an order online.

 Learn more about the real organisms, habitats, events, phenomena, and natural science concepts behind all 50 cards in the Asombro Edition starter deck.